-5.4.2.1.
-Choice of Study Data-with Rationale and Justification
+5.4.1.
+Choice of Study/Data-with Rationale and Justification

+5.4.1.1.
+Inhalation Data

-5.4.2.1.1.
-Inhalation data.
-As noted previously, epidemiological studies of populations exposed to carbon tetrachloride provide only suggestive evidence for an association between carbon tetrachloride exposure and human cancer and are not adequate for dose-response analysis.
+As noted previously, epidemiological studies of populations exposed to carbon tetrachloride provide only limited evidence for an association between carbon tetrachloride exposure and human cancer and are not adequate for dose-response analysis.